Attriumph/Interview-Problem-Summary/front-end Interview/Front-end review knowledge.md

 6. import: separating your codes in small pieces is helpful for expressing your declarations and increasing maintainability and control over the codebase.
 7. Math operations: can be used for standard arithmetic or unit conversions.

+## Box model
+* block: by default, the width is 100%
+* inline: width is decided by Content
+## Position property
+* relative: not change the display property of elements
+* absolute: if parents of the elements do not set relative or absolute, the element will locate by the body
+  - width of block elements becomes auto
+  - inline elements' display will become blocks
+* using relative and absolute, the elements will cover other elements; but we can set z-index as -1
+## float
+* The float CSS property specifies that an element should be placed along the left or right side of its container, allowing text and inline elements to wrap around it.
+The element is removed from the normal flow of the web page, though still remaining a part of the flow
+* after setting a float property, the element will become a block

 ## Clear float
 If children set float, the parent will lose height from children.
 In order to let the parent looks like contain children, we have several method:
 1. add new tag in the parent element: < br style="clear:both" />